strefethen/vmware-sdk-rest-mock/README.md

-# Mocking REST SDK Samples
+# Mocking VMware REST SDK Samples using Wiremock

-Leveraging [Wiremock](http://wiremock.org/docs/running-standalone/) we can capture sample API calls to vSphere.
+Leveraging [Wiremock](http://wiremock.org/docs/running-standalone/) we can capture REST API calls to vSphere.

 ## Capturing API calls from an SDK Sample: